Securing a Linux server: UFW, SSH, and Fail2Ban

 1. Generate and copy SSH keys

-Password logins are a massive security risk.
-SSH keys are much safer, but you have to set them up before you disable passwords, or you’ll lock yourself out of your own server.
+Password logins are the single biggest risk on a fresh server.
+Keys are far safer, but you have to set them up before you disable passwords, or you’ll lock yourself out of your own box.

 Step 1: Generate a key pair

-On your local machine (not the server), generate a strong RSA key pair:
+On your local machine (not the server), generate an Ed25519 key:

-(Press Enter to accept the default file location, and add a passphrase if you want extra security).
+(Press Enter to accept the default location, and set a passphrase so a stolen laptop doesn’t hand over your key).

 Step 2: Copy the public key to the VPS